district-labs/web3-sets/apps/docs/pages/architecture/operations.md

 Operations are operators applied to entity artifacts and logic branching.

-They condition and rule operations are responsible for "constraining" what state you care about and describing desired state positions.
+The condition and rule operations are responsible for "constraining" what state you care about and describing desired state positions.

 ## EVM